 Nerve or tissue damage

 A nerve or tissue problem requires immediate attention.
-Injury to the inferior alveolar nerve (IAN) in the lower jaw can be particularly serious.
-Some possible
+Injury to the inferior alveolar nerve (IAN) in the lower jaw can be

 - persistent numbness on the side of the implant, including the lower lip and chin